We’re very pleased to be Green Small Business certified. But what does it mean?

 Ecover & Method are our cleaning products of choice, and we’ve employed a waste disposal company in order to be have our waste recycled whenever possible.

-We have also twinned the Shed loo with a latrine in Tanzania thanks to the Toilet Twinning initiative in association with Tear Fund.
+We have also twinned the Shed loo and taps thanks to the Toilet Twinning initiative in association with Tear Fund.

-We have joined the Recorked scheme and anyone can bring us their used corks and we’ll send them all off to be recycled.
+Have you heard of the Recorked scheme?
+Bring us your used corks and we’ll send them all off to be recycled.

 Watch this space!